Latest News

 Gold prices rose by 2% Monday, reaching their highest level for two weeks.
 Weak U.S. data increased expectations of a Federal Reserve rate reduction next month.
 A weaker dollar also helped to support gold.

-Gold spot rose 2%, to $4,078.45 an ounce, by 0956 GMT.
-This was its highest level since October 27.
-U.S. Gold Futures for December Delivery rose 1.9%, to $4.087.10 an ounce.
+Gold spot rose 2.1%, to $4,082.17 an ounce, at 1138 GMT.
+This is the highest price since October 27.
+U.S. Gold Futures for December Delivery rose 2% to $4.090.50 an ounce.

 Gold is now more affordable to overseas buyers due to the drop in the dollar index.

-Trivedi said that the bullion market has also benefited from safe-haven purchases due to geopolitical tensions and the ongoing trade war.
+Trivedi said that the bullion market has benefited from safe-haven purchases due to geopolitical tensions and the ongoing trade war.

 Last week, data showed that the U.S. economy lost jobs in October.
 These losses were in the retail and government sectors.